-Denmark is quite a cycle friendly nation and has a wide and extensive network of cycle routes throughout the country.
+Denmark is quite a cycle friendly nation and has a wide and extensive network of over 11,000 kilometres of cycle routes throughout the country.
 There are long distance national routes, regional cycle routes and local cycle routes which are very clearly marked.
 There are cycle paths on most major roads and in most towns, these are sometimes partitioned edges of the actual road although the width is a lot more generous than in Britain.
 Be aware that in some regions the cycle routes quite often use unmade up tracks with gravel surfaces and wider width tyres might be advisable although not essential.

 Most of the cycle paths that run alongside main roads are well laid tarmac paths and good to ride on and are well maintained.
-If you are lucky you might find yourself on a an old railway line which has been utilized as a cycle path like Route 29 between Havbro - Aars - Nibe which takes you away from the roads through some delightful countryside, this is an excellent ride with easy gradients.
-(See right) |
+If you are lucky you might find yourself on an old railway line which has been utilized as a cycle path like Route 29 between Havbro - Aars - Nibe which takes you away from the roads through some delightful countryside, this is an excellent ride with easy gradients.

-| The National Cycle Route sign. |
+The National Cycle Route sign. |

 The Regional Cycle Route sign. |